-Kara is the Japanese for empty while te means hand and do translates as the way, or path.
+Kara is the Japanese for empty, while te means hand, which translates as the way or path.
 So Karate-do is The Way of the Empty Hand.
-It is a martial art in which the ultimate purpose is not to seek to win, but to work towards perfection of character, self-control and self-discipline by the accumulation of experience through training.
+It is a martial art in which the ultimate purpose is not to seek to win but to work towards perfection of character, self-control and self-discipline by accumulating experience through training.

-It is also a form of self-defence using all parts of the body which, by hard and systematic training, become effective and powerful weapons.
-Karate encompasses whole body movements which develop balance, flexibility, co-ordination, speed and power.
-This is achieved through the constant practice of the basic movements (Kihon) which, due to their variety and complexity, can be considered as a complete art form themselves.
+It is also a form of self-defence using all body parts, which, by challenging and systematic training, become effective and powerful weapons.
+Karate encompasses whole body movements which develop balance, flexibility, coordination, speed and power.
+This is achieved through the constant practice of the basic movements (Kihon), which can be considered a complete art form due to their variety and complexity.

 Oriental fighting arts can be traced back over 2,000 years.
-The Japanese island of Okinawa came in to contact with many of these combat systems, especially those of China.
-Some of their features were added to a native Okinawan fighting art.
-In the 1600's the Japanese invaded Okinawa and banned the carrying of weapons, and so the warrior-class secretly trained themselves in unarmed self-defence, using and improving the ancient techniques.
+The Japanese island of Okinawa came into contact with many of these combat systems, especially those of China.
+Some of their features were added to native Okinawan fighting art.
+In the 1600s, the Japanese invaded Okinawa and banned the carrying of weapons, so the warrior-class secretly trained themselves in unarmed self-defence, using and improving the ancient techniques.
 Thus modern Karate is the outcome of centuries of interchange between China, Okinawa and Japan.
-It only came to be taught openly to the public in the early 1900's.
+It only came to be taught openly to the public in the early 1900s.

-The Japanese first brought Karate to Europe in the late 1950's.
-Hirokazu Kanazawa Soke, 10th Dan, is generally recognised as the greatest Shotokan Karate instructor alive today.
+The Japanese first brought Karate to Europe in the late 1950s.
+Hirokazu Kanazawa Soke, 10th Dan, is generally recognised as the most extraordinary Shotokan Karate instructor alive today.
 Shotokan Karate is the original and most popular style of Karate and differs from other styles by combining swift and dynamic techniques with controlled (non-contact) and powerful strikes.

-Since, even in contemporary Japan, there are many people who are impressed by anything that is foreign, it is not difficult to imagine the high regard for anything Chinese that prevailed during that period in Okinawa.
-Even at the time of the present writer's youth, lack of a full set of Chinese furniture and furnishings in one's home was a serious impediment to the social influence of any leading family.
-With this background, the reason for the choice of the Chinese "kara" character, meaning "Chinese," as a simple case of exoticism is apparent.
+Since, even in contemporary Japan, many people are impressed by anything foreign, it is not difficult to imagine the high regard for anything Chinese that prevailed during that period in Okinawa.
+Even at the time of the present writer's youth, the lack of a complete set of Chinese furniture and furnishings in one's home was a severe impediment to the social influence of any leading family.
+With this background, the reason for choosing the Chinese "kara" character, meaning "Chinese," as a simple case of exoticism is apparent.

 Following tradition, the writer has in the past continued to use the Chinese character.
-However, because of the frequent confusion with Chinese boxing, and the fact that the Okinawan martial art may now be considered a Japanese martial art, it is inappropriate, and in a sense degrading, to continue use of the old "kara" in the name.
-For this reason, in spite of many protests, we have abandoned the use of it to replace it with the new character KARA.
+However, because of the frequent confusion with Chinese boxing and the fact that the Okinawan martial art may now be considered a Japanese martial art, it is inappropriate and degrading to continue using the old "kara" in the name.
+For this reason, despite many protests, we have abandoned the use of it to replace it with the new character KARA.

 The first connotation of kara indicates that karate is a technique that permits one to defend himself with his bare hands and fists without weapons.

 Finally, in a fundamental way, the form of the universe is emptiness (kara), and, thus, emptiness is form itself.
-There are many kinds of martial arts, judo, kendo, sojitsu ("spear techniques"), bojitsu ("stick techniques"), and others, but at a fundamental level all these arts rest on the same basis as Karate-do.
-It is no exaggeration to say that the original sense of Karate-do is at one with the basis of all martial arts.
-Form is emptiness, emptiness is form itself.
+There are many kinds of martial arts, judo, kendo, So-Jitsu ("spear techniques"), Bo-Jitsu ("stick techniques"), and others, but at a fundamental level, all these arts rest on the same basis as Karate-do.
+It is no exaggeration to say that the original sense of Karate-do is the basis of all martial arts.
+The form is emptiness; emptiness is the form itself.
 The kara of Karate-do has this meaning.

-Funakoshi sensei was doing quite alot to promote his art in his homeland of Okinawa.
-Word eventually made its way to Japan, which as we all know had a very rich martial history.
+Funakoshi sensei was doing quite a lot to promote his art in his homeland of Okinawa.
+Word eventually made its way to Japan, which, as we all know, had a vibrant martial history.
 So, in 1917, Gichin Funakoshi was invited to Japan to demonstrate his karate at the Butokuden in Kyoto.

 Months later, when he next tried to leave, Funakoshi was approached by the painter Hoan Kosugi.
-He also wanted instruction in karate for himself and members of his artists group.
-So, Funakoshi again postponed returning home and began first organised teaching of karate in Japan at the Tabata Poplar Club.
+He also wanted karate instruction for himself and his artist's group members.
+So, Funakoshi again postponed returning home and began the first organised karate teaching in Japan at the Tabata Poplar Club.
 While teaching at Tabata, Funakoshi decided to remain in Japan.
 He would spend the rest of his life teaching karate to the Japanese people.

 While in Japan, Funakoshi wrote the first book ever on karate.
-Entitled "Ryukyu Kempo: Karate".
-The book was designed by Hoan Kosugi, who is also credited with designing the Shotokan tiger.
-Four years later the book was re-released with the new title "Renten Goshin Karate-jitsu".
+Entitled "Ryukyu Kempo: Karate", Hoan Kosugi, who is also credited with designing the Shotokan tiger, designed the book.
+Four years later, the book was re-released with the new title "Renten Goshin Karate-Jitsu".
 His next book, "Karate-do Kyohan" was written in 1935.

 Funakoshi continued to teach and give exhibitions.
 In 1928, he was asked to give a demonstration for the royal family of Japan.
-For Funakoshi this would have been enough but of honor, but it was made all the greater because the demonstration was done on the palace grounds!
+For Funakoshi, this would have been enough but of honour, but it was made all the more remarkable because the demonstration was done on the palace grounds!

 Karate's popularity continued to grow.
-Karate clubs had been and continued to spring up at colleges, universities and businesses throughout Japan.
+Karate clubs continued to spring up at colleges, universities and businesses throughout Japan.
 All this time, Funakoshi kept a dojo at the Meisei Juku.
-However, time and an 1923 earthquake eventually created the need for a new place to train.
+However, time and a 1923 earthquake eventually created the need for a new place to train.
 Funakoshi was offered to use space at the kendo hall of Hiromichi Nakayama.
-Eventually, Funakoshi was given another great honor.
-Nationwide, karate practitioners chipped in to pay for the construction of a dojo dedicated to the instruction of Funakoshi's karate.
+Eventually, Funakoshi was given another great honour.
+Nationwide, karate practitioners chipped in to pay for the construction of a dojo dedicated to instructing Funakoshi's karate.
 In 1936, the Shoto-kan was born!